 Technological advances in push-open and close doors means that it has become possible to dispense with handles in both wall and base cabinets.
 If you prefer not to have push-open cupboards, then recessed handles provide the same sleek look and can be lined with contrasting colors and materials to add interest.

-'With contemporary flush (flat-fronted) kitchen, think about whether you see yourself liking it in the future.
-Given its cost, cabinetry is usually the one thing you don't want to change in a hurry, whereas you can always repaint the walls or replace the splashback if you wish,' says Tiffany Duggan.
+'With contemporary flush (flat-fronted) kitchens, think about whether you see yourself liking it in the future.
+Given its cost, cabinetry is usually the one thing you don't want to change in a hurry, whereas you can always repaint the walls or replace the backsplash if you wish,' says Tiffany Duggan.

 2. Introduce color to your kitchen

 After door/drawer front design, kitchen cabinet colors are next on the list of design decisions.
 'We are seeing a definite trend towards bolder, braver color choices for statement kitchens with more personality,' says Jamee Kong, designer, DesignSpaceLondon.

 To prevent strong color from overpowering, use it in small portions – perhaps to highlight a key focal point – or keep it below your direct sight line as you enter the kitchen.
 Also consider scale: a big kitchen can take a much bigger burst of color.

 'If you're worried that colorful cabinetry might date or dominate the scheme, opt for neutral tones and then introduce color with tiles, paint and accessories,' advises Rob Whitaker, creative director, Fired Earth.

 'A hand-painted kitchen works particularly well for its timeless appeal and because it is so useful to be able to repaint it every now and then to create a different look and feel.
 I've seen 20-year-old classic Shaker kitchens be repainted and look amazing,' says Tiffany Duggan.

 3. Replace kitchen cabinetry doors